hackersbr/best-practices/README.pt.md

 * Rule of Diversity: Distrust all claims for “one true way”.
 * Rule of Extensibility: Design for the future, because it will be here sooner than you think.

-– Eric S. Raymond, "The Art of Unix Programming"
+– Eric S. Raymond, "A Arte da programação UNIX"

 [Fonte](http://www.catb.org/esr/writings/taoup/html/ch01s06.html)